eleshinlomo/crm/README.md

 A Multi-use AI solution that gets tasks done real time.
-This project is powered with React and and Python and uses FastAPI for faster deployment.
-Multiple models witll be used for this project and NSFW models may be used for some features in this project.
+This project is powered with React, Django and FastAPI for better experience.
+Multiple AI Models will be used for this project and NSFW models may be used for some features as well.